-- 5. Restoring an effective transport network is a precondition for economic recovery -- for restarting industry, allowing the return of refugees and displaced persons, and reviving communities.
-Reconstruction efforts aim to: - Remove critical bottlenecks: - Restart the operation of transport systems; - Ensure the sustainable development of the transport sector; and - Rebuild the local contracting and consulting industry. - 6.
-In December 1995, a Transport Reconstruction Program was prepared by the Government with the support of the World Bank, the European Commission (EC), the European Bank for Reconstruction and Development (EBRD) and various donors.
+- Restart the operation of transport systems; - Ensure the sustainable development of the transport sector; and - Rebuild the local contracting and consulting industry.

+6. In December 1995 a Transport Reconstruction Program was prepared by the Government with the support of the World Bank, the European Commission (EC), the European Bank for Reconstruction and Development (EBRD), and various donors.
 This program has been continually updated and remains valid.
-It will require US\$583 million for the three- to four-year reconstruction period within the overall US\$5.1 billion priority reconstruction program (table 1): - In 1996, US\$163 million was firmly committed, leaving a significant gap of US\$154 million in the first-year program requirements (originally estimated at US\$317 million); nevertheless, achievements in 1996 were significant (paragraphs 8 to 16); - In 1997, US\$175 million is required -- 15 percent of which would go to the State, 34 percent to the Federation, and 51 percent to Republika Srpska (paragraphs 17 to 25).
-A list of corresponding investments will be prepared for the Third Donor Conference to be held in early 1997; and - In 1998 and 1999, about US\$245 million will be needed -- and policy issues should be addressed to ensure the medium-term sustainability of the program, which will require the continued involvement of the donor community (paragraphs 26 to 29).
+It will require US\$583 million for the three- to four-year reconstruction period1 within the overall US\$5.1 billion priority reconstruction program (table 1):

+- In 1996, US\$192 million was firmly committed, leaving a significant gap of US\$125 million in the original first-year program requirements (originally estimated at US\$317 million);2 nevertheless, achievements were significant (paragraphs 8 to 16); - In 1997, US\$175 million is required -- 17 percent of which would go to the State, 38 percent to the Federation, and 45 percent to Republika Srpska (paragraphs 17 to 25); and - In 1998 and 1999, about US\$216 million will be needed -- and policy issues should be addressed to ensure the medium-term sustainability of the program, which will require the continued involvement of the donor community (paragraphs 26 to 29).

-The original total cost of US\$698 million for the program has been reduced to US\$552 million: IFOR activities -- wide-scale patching of roads, installation of many "temporary" bridges, and assistance with railway repairs -- have made it possible to address some needs; and the rehabilitation of the secondary and tertiary road networks has been extended beyond the three- to four-year reconstruction period since these networks are not of major economic significance.
+The original total cost of US\$698 million for the program has been reduced to US\$583 million: IFOR activities -- wide-scale patching of roads, installation of many "temporary" bridges, and assistance with railway repairs -- have made it possible to address some needs; and rehabilitation of the secondary and tertiary road networks has been extended beyond the three- to four-year reconstruction period since these networks are not of major economic significance.

-However, the first year requirements had been revised to US\$163 million, in view of persistent difficulties in appraising a country-wide program, and a still limited local absorptive capacity.
+2 However, the first year requirements had been revised to US\$163 million in view of persistent difficulties in appraising a country-wide program, and a still limited local absorptive capacity.